Sublimis/SteadyScreen/README.md

 - It can improve screen readability and possibly alleviate motion sickness while on the go, e.g. while reading in a moving vehicle or walking.

-## List of apps supporting SteadyScreen service

-(as of 2024-05)

-- [Wikipedia (developer build)](https://github.com/Sublimis/SteadyScreen/tree/main/wikipedia-android): We compiled this from [the original source](https://github.com/Sublimis/apps-android-wikipedia) on 2024-03-22.
-You are welcome to compile your own APK.

-- [Urban Biker](https://urban-bike-computer.com/): Supports the service on the main and overview screens, and also has its own screen stabilization implementation.

-*Let us know if you've made an app that should be included in the list!*

 ## How to make your application compatible

 - The easiest way is to use the [SteadyViews](https://github.com/Sublimis/SteadyViews) library, which contains ready-to-use "Steady…" implementations of most common Android layouts (like e.g. LinearLayout or ConstraintLayout).